-Calla lily plants produce beautiful flowers and are highly recognizable for their popular, trumpet-like shape.
+Calla lily plants produce beautiful flowers that are highly recognizable for their popular, trumpet-like shape.
 While the white calla lily is one of the most well-known and popular varieties, these flowers have a wide array of color options.
-As a cat owner, you are probably aware that some plants can be toxic to our beloved pets and want to ensure you are taking the proper precautions regarding plants in the home.
+As a cat owner, you are probably aware that some plants can be toxic to our beloved pets, and you want to ensure that you are taking the proper precautions regarding plants in the home.

-And thus stand the question, are calla lilies poisonous to cats?
+So, are calla lilies poisonous to cats?
 Yes, calla lilies are poisonous to cats.
-Luckily, they are not true lilies, which can result in kidney failure, but they are still toxic to cats and dogs.
+Fortunately, though, these are not true lilies, which can result in kidney failure, but they are still toxic to cats and dogs.
 Let’s take a closer look into why they are poisonous and how to keep our cuddly companions safe.

 The Calla Lily

-The ever-so-popular Call Lily goes by several popular names including the Arum lily, Florist’s calla, Pig lily, Garden calla, Richardia aethiopica, Richardia africana, Trumpet lily, and White arum.
-Thankfully for cats, calla lilies are not true lilies and are from the Araceae family and not the Lilium family.
+The ever-so-popular calla lily goes by several popular names, including the arum lily, florist’s calla, pig lily, garden calla, Zantedeschia aethiopica, Richardia africana, trumpet lily, and white arum.
+Thankfully for cats, calla lilies are not true lilies and are from the Araceae family and not the Lilium genus.

-Species of the Liluim are true lilies that can cause kidney failure and even death in pets.
-Calla lilies contain insoluble calcium oxalate crystals which are irritating to the mouth, skin, and gastrointestinal tract and will cause a great deal of pain and discomfort.
+Species of the Lilium genus are true lilies that can cause kidney failure and even death in pets.
+Calla lilies contain insoluble calcium oxalate crystals, which are irritating to the mouth, skin, and gastrointestinal tract and will cause a great deal of pain and discomfort.
 If your cat has ingested part of a calla lily, it is still recommended to contact your veterinarian for further guidance.

 Calla Lily Poisoning in Cats

-While it is unlikely your cat will consume a large amount of the calla lily plant, calla lily poisoning is a serious condition that can cause a lot of pain and discomfort.
+While it is unlikely that your cat will consume a large amount of the calla lily plant, calla lily poisoning is a serious condition that can cause a lot of pain and discomfort.
 You should seek immediate veterinary care if your cat has ingested any portion of this plant.
-This not only goes for cats but any other pets in the household.
+This goes for not only cats but also any other pets in the household.

 Image Credit: David Herraez Calzada, Shutterstock

-Symptoms of calla lily poisoning in your cat typically occur immediately after ingestion and can be incredibly painful.
-Some symptoms of calla lily poisoning include:
+The signs of calla lily poisoning in your cat typically occur immediately after ingestion and can be incredibly painful.
+Signs of calla lily poisoning include:

-Shaking of head or other signs of pain
+• Shaking of the head or other signs of pain

 Diagnosis and Treatment of Calla Lily Poisoning in Cats